Curbside Queuing & Digital Intake for vet clinics & animal hospitals

 Recent medical events like the COVID-19 pandemic have significantly changed the way many businesses operate.
 The veterinary industry is no exception.
-With social distancing measures in place, veterinary clinics and animal hospitals have had to adapt to new protocols to keep their staff and clients safe.
+With social distancing measures in place, veterinary clinics and animal hospitals have had to adapt to new protocols to keep staff, pet owners, and pets safe.
 One of the solutions that many clinics have adopted is curbside queuing and digital intake.

 Curbside queuing and digital intake allow clinics to reduce contact between staff and clients while still providing high-quality veterinary care.
 In this blog post, we will discuss how curbside queuing and digital intake work and the benefits they offer for veterinary clinics and their clients.